pts/pymediafileinfo/README.txt

 FAQ
 ~~~
+Q0.
+Which file formats does mediafileinfo.py support?

+A0.
+Get a full list of file formats that can be detecting (by their
+    signature) by running `mediafileinfo.py --list-formats'.
+This will
+    include >130 file formats.

+    Please note that media parameters (e.g. width, height and codec) cannot
+    be found in all file formats, e.g. format=zip doesn't have width, and
+    format=pdf would be too complicated to process (i.e. /MediaBox can be
+    in a compressed object).

 Q1.
 Can mediafileinfo.py get image authoring metadata (e.g. camera model
     and other EXIF tags), audio metadata (e.g. artist and album and other ID3
     MP3 tags) or video metadata (such as software created)?